lukas-bigclown/bc-doc/docs/integrations/ifttt.md

 ## Example

 A simple **Python 3** example for BigClown Hub has been provided to test IFTTT service.
-You can find it in the following GitHub repository: https://github.com/bigclownlabs/bc-ifttt[**BigClown IFTTT Service Integration Example**].
+You can find it in the following GitHub repository: [**BigClown IFTTT Service Integration Example**](https://github.com/bigclownlabs/bc-ifttt).

 ### Usage